Household Bubbling Strategies for Epidemic Control and Social Connectivity: Model

 For later comparison between different household merging strategies, we also define the average number of internal links per household,

-This quantity increases when households are merged into larger bubbles, and it is reasonable to assume that larger values of $\langle \ell_I \rangle$ are associated with greater opportunities for social interaction.
+This quantity increases when households are merged into larger bubbles, and we interpret larger values of $\langle \ell_I \rangle$ as indicating greater potential opportunities for social interaction.
 In line with this interpretation, studies showed that larger social networks and face-to-face communication can reduce social isolation and improve mental health~\cite{liang2024person,domenech2021social}.

-It is worth noting that the "$1+s$" and "$2+s$" scenarios considered here differ slightly from the corresponding strategies studied in Ref.~\cite{danon2021household}.
-For example, in our formulation, single-person households in the "$1+s$" scenario can only merge with households of size two or larger, but not with other single-person households.
-This contrasts with the "$1+s$" strategy studied in Ref.~\cite{danon2021household}, where single-person households were also allowed to merge among themselves.
+It is worth noting that the $1+s$ and $2+s$ scenarios considered here differ slightly from the corresponding strategies studied in Ref.~\cite{danon2021household}.
+For example, in our formulation, single-person households in the $1+s$ scenario can only merge with households of size two or larger, but not with other single-person households.
+This contrasts with the $1+s$ strategy studied in Ref.~\cite{danon2021household}, where single-person households were also allowed to merge among themselves.
 We introduce this restriction to simplify the mathematical derivation of $\widetilde{P}(w,s)$.
-However, this modeling choice has an important consequence: by preventing small households from pairing together, our merging strategy "$1+s$" produces larger bubbles on average than those considered in Ref.~\cite{danon2021household}.
+However, this modeling choice has an important consequence: by preventing small households from pairing together, our merging strategy $1+s$ produces larger bubbles on average than those considered in Ref.~\cite{danon2021household}.
 This means that the scenarios studied here will provide greater social benefits because more people will see their bubbles grow and gain opportunities for social interaction.
-At the same time, if our "$1+s$" strategy produces only a small increase in epidemic risk despite creating larger bubbles, then it is reasonable to expect that the "$1+s$" strategy in Ref.~\cite{danon2021household} (which produces smaller bubbles) would generate an even smaller epidemic impact.
+At the same time, if our $1+s$ strategy produces only a small increase in epidemic risk despite creating larger bubbles, then it is reasonable to expect that the $1+s$ strategy in Ref.~\cite{danon2021household} (which produces smaller bubbles) would generate an even smaller epidemic impact.